luishenriquejm/oracle_quarter_patch_downloader/README.md

 ### Patch List Mode

-Not all applications have patches listed in the recommeded list, so they will need to be downloaded seperately.
+Not all applications have patches listed in the recommended list, so they will need to be downloaded separately.
 To enable this, it is possible to specify a list of patches and platforms and download the relevant patch zip files.
 Use [patches.csv.template](patches.csv.template) as a guide to create (e.g.)
 `patches.csv`, then use the following to download the patches: